MANASWINI0305/coursera/README.md

-# coursera
+# COURSERA
-This is a coursera test
+This is a coursera repository